ldijkman/ART-ESP32-Touch-TFT-Thermostat/README.md

 NTC Connect => (-GND to VCC+3.3V) (VCC+3.3V to -GND) In Other Words Silkscreen print - should be +

-(This way its PULLDOWN) Signal pulled down to ground
+(This way its PULLDOWN) NTC Signal Line pulled down to ground

 Art's TFT screen will tell you how to connect the wires to ESP32 on startup